 How To Fix A Damaged Check Valve

-- Turn off the water and, using the drain plug, drain the water heater
+- Turn off the water and, using the drain plug, drain the water heater.

-- Remove the old check valve
+- Remove the old check valve.

-- Install the new check valve by screwing in a place where the old one was located
+- Install the new check valve by screwing in a place where the old one was located.

-- Reattach the hose pipe, turn on the water, and test if the baseboard heater will turn off
+- Reattach the hose pipe, turn on the water, and test if the baseboard heater will turn off.

-Other Common Problems With Baseboard Heaters
+Other Issues With Baseboard Heaters

-Circuit breaker of a baseboard heater’s trips
+The circuit breaker of a baseboard heater trips

 Also, you might be required to do wiring replacement or update the circuit breaker.
 Handling electrically related matters is not easy, as such, it is recommended to seek the assistance of a professional.
 However, if you opt to address the issue yourself, consider turning off the electricity.